FAQs

 According to the Australian Tax Office all donations of $2 or more are tax deductible however raffle ticket and merchandise sales are not considered donations and as such are not tax deductible.

-We have a number of cash and in-kind partnership opportunities available with Corporate Partnership Packages starting at $1500.
-If you would like to know more please call us on 08 9300 2677 or contact us.
-The Pipeline Challenge also provides your team with a fun way to bond while giving back to the community so consider getting a corporate team together to take on the Pipeline.
+The Big Yellow Challenge also provides your team with a fun way to bond while giving back to the community so consider getting a corporate team together to take on the Pipeline.